pointless-lang/pointless/site/pages/language/booleans/index.md

 ---
 title: "Language Reference: Booleans"
-subtitle: True and false values and logical operators
+subtitle: Boolean (true and false) values and logical operators
 ---

+Pointless includes boolean (`true` and `false`) values, which let us write code that performs logical calculations.

+See the standard library [Bool module](/stdlib/Bool) for built-in functions for working with boolean values.

 ## Syntax

-In Pointless, booleans (true and false values) are accessible through keywords.
+In Pointless, booleans are accessible through keywords.

 ```ptls --no-echo
 true